-In the past, dentists would replace missing teeth with crowns, fixed bridges or dentures.
+In the past, specialists would replace missing teeth with crowns, fixed bridges or dentures.
 Bridges require healthy teeth to be cut down and conventional dentures can often be unstable.
-Dentists can replace one tooth or multiple teeth with dental implants.
+Specialists can replace one tooth or multiple teeth with dental implants.

 Dental implants can offer great support for dentures too.
 Treatment involves no laboratory costs and provides a secure base onto which your dentures fix to prevent any slipping or movement.
 In most cases, the surgery takes less than an hour and you may return to work or home the same day with minimal pain or discomfort.